New year, new energy bill - are you sure you're paying enough?

 If you're the kind of person who falls behind because they struggle to budget, you're not alone.
 Energy bills can be complicated, and a bit of additional help with managing your finances can make all the difference.

-That's where the personalised budgeting service that comes with the thinkmoney Personal Account can help.
+That's where the personalised budgeting service that comes with the thinkmoney Current Account can help.
 At the start of each month, money for all the bills and other expenses you've told us about is put to one side, ensuring you won't fall behind on anything important.

 In addition, you'll never be charged for missing payments or going overdrawn.
 All you'll pay is a monthly fee of £14.50 (£21.25 for joint accounts).